 FREE printable luggage tags for the kids when you sign up for our newsletter!
 Plus we share our best travel tips!

+Are you ready for your trip to Egypt with kids?
 Children will love learning all about the fascinating Egyptian history especially about King Tut, the boy Pharaoh.
 Just be careful not to have temple overload and have a mix of sightseeing and entertainment.

 As the Egyptian sun is very strong one of the best strategies is to sight-see in the morning when it is a bit cooler and relax by the pool or in your air conditioned hotel room in the afternoon.
 You can always head out in the evening again, when it cools off, for a meal or a cultural activity.

-Be sure everyone stays healthy when you travel to Egypt with your children.
+Be sure everyone stays healthy when you travel to Egypt with kids.
 Pack lots of sun screen and make sure everyone has a hat to protect them from the sun.
 Only drink bottled water and be sure to have plenty with you when you are sightseeing.
 Pack a wet face cloth in a zip-lock bag so you can cool off as needed.